An Audiovisual Corpus of Caquinte (Arawak)

 Caquinte is a polysynthetic, headmarking, largely agglutinative language, with remarkably complex verbal morphology.
 Basic word order is VSO, with preverbal positions available for topics and foci.
 Nouns can be categorized according to gender and alienability, but, unlike other Kampa languages, not animacy.

-An equivalent deposit, and one that will be developed further with materials beyond the 2018 field season, is available via the Survey of California and Other Indian Languages, here: http://dx.doi.org/doi:10.
+An equivalent collection, and one that will be developed further with materials beyond the 2018 field season, is available via the Survey of California and Other Indian Languages, here: http://dx.doi.org/doi:10.

 Acknowledgement and citation